 Lasers for Tattoo Removal

 The use of lasers to remove tattoos began in the early ’90s with the first report of successful tattoo removal using Q-Switched Ruby lasers.
 Q-switch lasers emit very fast bursts of energy (billions of a second).
-Ruby lasers are still quite useful for tattoo removal, however, they must be used carefully in dark skin type individuals since coincident melanin absorption at 694nm can be associated with prolonged but most often temporary loss of pigment in treatment areas.
+Ruby lasers are still quite useful for green and blue tattoo removal, however, they must be used carefully in dark skin type individuals since coincident melanin absorption at 694nm can be associated with prolonged but most often temporary loss of pigment in treatment areas.

-In 1991 the Q-Switched Neodymium-YAG laser was introduced for tattoo removal.
-Theoretically, this laser with a longer wavelength (1064nm) would allow deeper penetration and at the same time exhibit less melanin absorption.
-Early studies using this laser showed that it was very effective in removing dark blue-black ink seen in amateur and professional tattoos and especially useful in removing dark ink from cosmetic eyeliner tattoos.
-The addition of a frequency doubling crystal to this laser, provided laser output at 532nm or green light, which also aided the removal of tattoos containing red and orange ink.
+In 1991 the Q-Switched ‘Nanosecond’ Neodymium-YAG laser was introduced for tattoo removal.
+This laser, with a longer wavelength (1064nm) allows deeper penetration and at the same time exhibits less melanin absorption and allows for laser tattoo removal in darker skin types.
+This laser is very effective in removing black ink seen in amateur and professional tattoos as well as black ink used in cosmetic eyeliner tattoos.
+The addition of a frequency doubling crystal to this laser provides laser output at 532nm, or green light, which also aided the removal of tattoos containing red and orange ink.

 At the present time the Q-Switch Nd:YAG and PicoSecond Nd:YAG Laser represents the latest, safest, and most effective technology for the removal of black and red tattoos.
 Certain ink colors, such as green and blue, require Ruby lasers for effective removal.
 At the present time, the Center for Laser Surgery offers all currently available tattoo treatment modalities on site including PicoSecond Nd:YAG lasers, Q-Switched Ruby, and Q-Switched Nd:YAG.
 The availability of all tattoo removal laser systems greatly increases our success in the treatment of complex multi-colored tattoos as well as treatment resistant tattoos.